A Walk in Wolf Wood: Plot summary

 After hearing this story, John and Margaret pledge themselves to Mardian's cause.
-After being given clothes matching this timeline and getting explained how to help him, the children lock themselves away while Mardian turns into his wolf form upon nightfall.
-After sating his animalistic bloodthirst on a kill in the forest, Mardian leads John and Margaret to the Duke's still-ruined castle and into a secret room ony he and Otho knew about, before leaving them with his amulet and with a previously arranged promise to return the following night.
+After being given clothes matching this era and getting explained how to help him, the children lock themselves away while Mardian turns into his wolf form upon nightfall.
+After sating his animalistic bloodthirst on a kill in the forest, Mardian leads John and Margaret to the Duke's still-ruined castle and into a secret room only he and Otho knew about, before leaving them with his amulet and with a previously arranged promise to return the following night.
 The next morning, the magic transition is complete, and John and Margaret emerge into a castle bustling with medieval life.
-While John ends up as one of the pages serving the castle's inhabitants, Margaret is collared and put into the castle's nursery.
+While John ends up as one of the pages serving the castle's inhabitants, Margaret is put into the castle's nursery.
 In the gardens, she incidentally overhears a conversation between Almeric and Crispin, who is suspecting that his father's unnatural illness must be linked to the wolf (Mardian) he's been hunting.
 After nearly being recognized by a lady at court who was part of the hunting party, Margaret confines herself to the secret room.

 The same evening, Hans encounters Justin, Duke Otho's personal page who has been roughed up by his jealous peers.
 Seizing his chance, John trades clothes with Justin to bring Mardian's amulet to the Duke.
 At first he tries to do so surreptitiously, but is found out.
 After he manages to present the amulet and Mardian's tale to the Duke, Otho snaps out of his poison-induced daze and takes charge to arrest Almeric for his treachery.
 However, in the meantime Almeric comes to the secret room (which he somehow found out about and which he has been using as his secret laboratory), captures Margaret and discovers her connection with Mardian.
 When the werewolf returns, Almeric takes Margaret hostage, but John and Duke Otho's arrival foils his attempt to leave Mardian to be slain by the castle guards.

 Otho has the wolf and Almeric brought to the surface, where with the sunrise Mardian is turned back to his human self.
 Almeric is accidentally exposed to the magic powder he used to curse Mardian, is turned into a werewolf himself and flees.
 With Almeric's poisons fading, the Duke regains his ability to walk and joyfully reunites with Mardian.
 After a celebration and a farewell to Mardian, John and Margaret leave the castle and abruptly find themselves back in their own time, just as their parents are packing up to continue the trip.